cryptexfinance/website/src/pages/blog/2021-11-10-meet-the-team-matz.md

   - tcap
   - blog
 ---
 Weekly, Cryptex will interview one of the core team members involved in building the world's first Total Crypto Market Cap Token (TCAP).
-This week, co-founder Thomas Matzner, a leader in planning, branding and marketing initiatives at world-class companies, shares his vision of building the Cryptex brand into a leader in the space.
+This week, co-founder Thomas Matzner, a leader in planning, branding, and marketing initiatives at world-class companies shares his vision of building the Cryptex brand.
 Read on to learn about how the Cryptex team came together, Matz's favorite community meme, and more.

 **"What did you do before Cryptex?"**